 The life compass looks at where you’re headed in ten key life areas:

 For each life domain, you’re supposed to come up with intentions that are based on your personal values and reflect the way you would like your life to look in terms of that domain.
-As an example, you might consider why learning is important to you and what type of skills or knowledge that you would like to gain that would be consistent with that.
+As an example, you might consider why learning is important to you and what type of skills or knowledge you would like to gain that would be consistent with that.
 For the friends domain, intentions may include what type of friend you would like to be and what a good friendship would look like.
 This process is less about specific goals or endpoints and more about valued directions.

 Pay particular attention to areas where there is a large discrepancy between importance and either action or satisfaction.
-Also identify any potential barriers you may face.
+Also, identify any potential barriers you may face to the direction you’d like to head in.
 Then consider the actions that you can do now that lead you in the direction that your compass points.

 Blogging is my primary leisure activity, and I hope that continues.
 It’s very important to me as a form of connection and self-expression, and the amount of time I spend on it reflects that.

 The 2021 rating has dipped a smidge only because blogging has gotten harder because of the effects of my illness.
 Blogging is still a super positive thing for me, but it just doesn’t come quite as easily.

 Being a nurse used to be a major part of my identity, but treatment-resistant depression has gotten in the way, although my meds still help somewhat.
 Right now, I’m in a bit of a holding pattern to see if I can continue to work or if I need to apply for disability.

 I ended up not being able to continue working.
 I applied for disability benefits in 2020 and just recently got approved in early 2021.
 It’s a big life transition, but it’s one of I’ve been working my way towards gradually for a while now.
 This area is pretty much a write-off now, with emphasis shifting to other areas of the life compass.